|

 out on the long sofa and concentrated his mind on contacting his great

-grandchildren, 200 years in the future.
+grandchildren, two hundred years in the future.
 He found them easily enough.
-It

-was break time at their school and they sat on the grass and made a pretence
+It was break time at their school and they sat on the grass and made a

-of playing a card game while they gave their attention to their great
+pretence of playing a card game while they gave their attention to their

 "Why?"
 Jackie peered closely at the deathly still man lying